willcliffy/keeptorch/README.md

 0. **Prerequisites:**
     - Containerized target application that you wish to deploy
     - Knowledge:
-        - Understanding of Docker and containerization
+        - General understanding of Docker and containerization
-        - Familiarity with Kubernetes and `kubectl`
+        - Familiarity with Kubernetes and `kubectl` a plus
     - Accounts:
         - Digital Ocean
         - Dockerhub
     - Software:
+        - WSL2 (I'm using Ubuntun 20.04 here)
-        - Docker Desktop + Kubernetes
+        - Docker Desktop + Kubernetes with WSL2 integration enabled
         - `kubectl`
     - Watch [this video](https://www.youtube.com/watch?v=PvfBCE-xgBY&t=119s) carefully